-- Through Load Balancer tweet will flow into back-end servers.
+- Through Load Balancer, tweets will flow into back-end servers.

-- Server node will save tweet in DB/cache
+- The server node will save the tweet in DB/cache

-- Server node will fetch all the users that follow User X from the cache.
+- The server node will fetch all the users that follow User X from the cache.

-- Server node will inject this tweet into in-memory timelines of his followers (fanout)
+- The server node will inject this tweet into the in-memory timelines of his followers (fanout)

 - All followers of User X will see the tweet of User X in their timeline.
-It will be refreshed and updated everytime a user will visit on his/her timeline.
+It will be refreshed and updated every time a user will visit his/her timeline.

 What will happen if a celebrity will have millions of followers?
 Is the above method efficient in this scenario?